bibz/ansible-syncthing/README.md

 - [X] Deploy Syncthing to headless machines
 - [X] Configure the known devices
-- [ ] Configure the shared folders
+- [X] Configure the shared folders
 - [ ] Refer to headless machines by their host, not their device ID
+- [ ] Automatically reference local host in shared folders' devices

 ## Requirements